 - Dissident narratives on HIV/AIDS

-Extending from my curatorial residency, in early 2018 I aim to present a historical and sociological exhibition at Mexico City.
+Extending from my curatorial residency, in early 2018 I aim to present a historical and sociological exhibition in Mexico City.

 In my role as director of Border Cultural Center, I often coordinate and deploy projects and activities in spaces with potential for community connection and symbolic weight.
 It is in dissent we, the people who are dissatisfied with the ideological regime, seek to reposition ourselves, often inside and outside the ideology at the same time, experimenting with acquired knowledge and projecting new ways of combining data and ideas.
 This exercise is always uncertain, contradictory, and sometimes unsuccessful, but in the best of cases we come to break meanings, opening up micro-spaces of personal, group and collective liberation.
 It is in how we share experience and knowledge that we can transform ourselves and redefine our emotional and social role.
 By socializing these processes, or by joining dissident discourses already developed, valuable and potentially revealing spaces open up.

 I am looking forward to April 2017 in New York City!